dirico-oradea/advanced-javascript/README.md

 # advanced-javascript
-First lessons about the frontend
+Second lessons about the frontend

 ## Lessons:
 - Advanced Javascript